 Page last updated:

 Apple first created iOS for iPhone with the idea that touch interfaces needed large icons and intuitive controls.
-Using Mac OS X as its codebase, Apple created a touch-interface system for the iPhone.
+The desktop operating system for Mac, Mac OS X, served as the code base for Apple's touch-based mobile operating system.

 Apple had previously avoided giving the iPad's version of iOS a different name.
 Over time, features began to split, with some multitasking features arriving only on the iPad.
 Ultimately, Apple decided to start designing an OS just for iPads, aptly named iPadOS.